fablabbcn/mdef-docs/docs/2024-25/year-2/mandatory-courses/thesis-project/index.md

 # Milestones

 - Sustainability Plan: A comprehensive plan detailing the steps required to ensure the long-term viability of the project, including technical iterations, resource allocation, and community engagement, integrating an academic, communitarian, or economic framework (or a hybrid model).
+- Ways of Drifting: A written document identifying and analyzing frictions encountered during the dissemination phase.
+It will report on how external critiques, regulatory challenges, unforeseen adaptations by new audiences, emergence of new opportunities, etcetera have impacted on the development of their journey in MDEF02.
+Ways of Drifting can be used as a framework to reflect on the student’s evolution.
 - Thesis Project

 # Specific Evaluation Methods